SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 adds the 6 to the current total and rolls again, adding and rerolling as long as a 6 comes up.

-* D (as in “1D”): An abbreviation for “six-sided dice.”
-The number in front of the “D” is part of the die code, and lets you know how many six-sided dice to roll.
+* D (as in "1D"): An abbreviation for "six-sided dice."
+The number in front of the "D" is part of the die code, and lets you know how many six-sided dice to roll.

 * damage resistance total: A number that indicates how much injury